connorcrowe/dcp-sort/README.md

 O(splitting) + O(sorting) + O(merging)
 = O(n) + O(nlogm / w) + O(cn)
 ```
-So which is the worse term?
+So which is the worst term?
 Increasing the number of workers available (to a maximum of `w = c`) decreases the sort term.
 Increasing the number of chunks actually decreases the sort term slightly, but has a larger impact on increasing the merge term.

 In the typical case (many workers, `c ≈ w`), the merge term is longer than the sort term, except for ludicrously high numbers of items to be sorted in the input set.
 > For `w = c = 5`, the two terms' complexities intersect at `n = 5 * E25`)

-**This makes total time complexity is `O(nlogm / w) + O(cn)`, with `O(cn)` representing the average case.**
+**This makes time complexity `O(nlogm / w) + O(cn)`, with `O(cn)` representing the average case.**

 ### Space Complexity
 The space used is simply the size of the input set.
 The input is split into chunks, and then reassembled, but no additional space should be necessary.